 Double-click the shape or other thing you want to match colors for.
-(Yes, you can select multiples.
-Press Ctrl and then click the shapes.)
+(To select multiples, press Ctrl and then click the shapes.)
 Then click any of the color options, such as Shape Fill in the Shapes Style group, found on the Format tab under Drawing Tools.

 Using the eyedropper, click the color you want to match and apply to the selected shape or object.

-Tip: You can also match colors anywhere on your screen.
+Tip: You can also match colors from elsewhere on your screen.
 After clicking Eyedropper, click and hold the mouse button as you drag your mouse to the color you want to match.
-The eyedropper goes away when you move outside PowerPoint, but the color will still preview and be matched.
+The eyedropper tool disappears when you move outside the PowerPoint window, but the color will still preview and be matched.